Maritime and Corporate Charities

 Trinity House’s Maritime and Corporate Charities are entirely self-funded by incomes derived from endowed funds - such as the Trinity Village estate in south London - and the letting of rooms at our Grade I Listed headquarters.

 General Lighthouse Authority

-Our work as a General Lighthouse Authority is financed separately, from Light Dues levied on commercial vessels calling at ports in the British Isles, based on the net registered tonnage of the vessel.
+Our work as a General Lighthouse Authority is financed separately, from Light Dues levied on commercial vessels calling at ports in the British Isles and is usually based on the net tonnage of the vessel.
 Light Dues are paid into the General Lighthouse Fund under the stewardship of the Department for Transport.
-The fund finances the work of Trinity House, the Northern Lighthouse Board (Scotland and the Isle of Man) and the Commissioners of Irish Lights (Ireland).
+The fund finances the work of Trinity House, the Northern Lighthouse Board (Scotland and the Isle of Man) and the Commissioners of Irish Lights for the whole of Ireland.

-From 1 May 2017 Light Dues are charged at 37.5 pence per net registered tonne, subject to a maximum charge of £15,000 per voyage.
+From 1 April 2023 Light Dues are charged at 45 pence per net ton, subject to a maximum charge of £18,000 per voyage.
 Vessels are charged for a maximum of nine voyages per annum.
 Tugs and fishing vessels are liable for annual payments based on the registered length of the vessel.